 Sassamon Trace is a nine-hole executive length golf course designed in the classic tradition with the beginning golfer in mind.
 The public course, located at 233 South Main St., opened in 2001.

-5) Ice cream at Park Street and Maggie & Milo’s
+5) Ice cream at Park Street, Maggie & Milo’s, and Dairy Queen

 Park Street Ice Cream Shoppe at 14 Park St., on Natick Common has been a family-owned town classic since 1980.
 Get your cones, sundaes, milk shakes and more at their indoor counter or the outdoor take-out window.
 They’ve got standard flavors like vanilla, chocolate, mint chip and more, but Park Street isn’t afraid to get a little wild with stuff like coffee oreo, vanilla lemon meringue, and orange pineapple chip.

-Maggie & Milo’s opened up at 57 Eliot St., in South Natick last summer, and the neighborhood (and those beyond) instantly embraced the place, owned by the folks who supply you with caffeine at the Charles River Coffee House.
-Maggie and Milo’s has had a late start this summer due to a staffing shortage, but we’ve seen their “open” flag flying during a few recent drive-bys (not that we’re stalking them for the salted caramel pretzel frappes we got addicted to last summer, or anything).
+Maggie & Milo’s opened up at 57 Eliot St., in South Natick in 2021, and the neighborhood (and those beyond) instantly embraced the place, owned by the folks who supply you with caffeine at the Charles River Coffee House.
 In addition to ice cream, they’ve got hot dogs and savory snacks.

 6) Fitness Trail behind Leonard Morse Hospital & other Natick trails